-The capacity to provide these services continues to be a challenge, with decreased funding levels and the need to focus on high risk, priority populations for which service delivery is more expensive.
+The capacity to provide these services continues to be a challenge, with the surge in UI claimants requiring assistance and the need to help them navigate the overwhelmed system.

 Arapahoe/Douglas Works! partners with community colleges and local training providers to upskill the local workforce to meet the needs of the economy.
-Post-secondary education continues to see drops in enrollment year-over-year, while short-term, credential-based training providers are increasing service delivery due to increased employer demand and labor market changes.
+Arapahoe/Douglas Works! is intensely focused on ensuring resources and educational opportunities are available to address the massive technology gap that has resulted from the pandemic.
+Arapahoe/Douglas Works! will continue to partner with State and local organizations to ensure tools and training are accessible to those in need.
 Arapahoe/Douglas Works! stands ready to meet the credentialing needs of the local Workforce.

-2. Describe the local board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance described in section 116(b)(2)(A) in order to support economic growth and economic selfsufficiency.
+2. Describe the local board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment and New Americans), including goals relating to the performance accountability measures based on primary indicators of performance described in section 116(b)(2)(A) in order to support economic growth and economic self- sufficiency.